Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 E são cento e cinco ou cento e seis mil contos; não me lembro, mas tenho-o nos meus apontamentos...

-And it's one hundred and five or one hundred and six thousand accounts; I don't remember, but I have it noted down...
+And it's one hundred and five or one hundred and six thousand reis; I don't remember, but I have it in my notes...

-I am a gentleman: I proved it when, in the war against a tyrant in the first insurrection of justice, I found myself precipitated from heights that Your Lordship cannot conceive...
+Theodoro doesn't doubt me.
+I'm a gentleman: I proved it when, waging war against a tyrant in the first uprising of justice, I found myself plunging from heights that even Your Lordship can't imagine...

 Um trambulhão consideravel, meu caro senhor!